 Improving Cardiovascular Outcomes with Precision Medicine

-Patients with an AA polymorphism had a 39% decline in CV events (dalcetrapib compared to placebo), while GG had a 27% increase, and GA had a neutral effect, in the cohort of dal-Outcomes patients.
-This retrospective analysis was conducted in 5,749 patients.
+The retrospective analysis of 5,749 patients found those with an AA polymorphism had a 39% decline in cardiovascular events (dalcetrapib compared to placebo), while GG had a 27% increase, and GA had a neutral effect, in the cohort of dal-OUTCOMES patients.

 The frequency of the ADCY9 AA genotype is up to 20% in the total population and is higher than 40% in populations with African descent.
 These patients might gain protection from future myocardial infarction (MI) with dalcetrapib treatment.